software-mansion/starknet.py/docs/guide/serialization.rst

 Creating serializers from abi
 -----------------------------
 For most use cases using high level :obj:`Contract <starknet_py.contract.Contract>` is enough - it handles serialization and deserialization for you.
-If you need more flexibility you can use lower level serialization API.
+If you need more flexibility you can use lower level serialization API, see :ref:`Serializers` for more details.

 :obj:`AbiParser <starknet_py.net.models.abi.parser.AbiParser>` transforms ABI into
 :obj:`Abi dataclass <starknet_py.net.models.abi.model.Abi>` that can be used for creating serializers.
 This way you can